Dissecting Discrete Soft Actor-Critic: Limitations and Principled Alternatives: Abstract

 \section{Abstract}

-Value-based approaches such as $\DQN$ are the default methods for off-policy reinforcement learning with discrete-action environments such as Atari.
-Common policy-based methods are either on-policy and do not effectively learn from off-policy data (e.g. PPO), or have poor empirical performance in the discrete-action setting (e.g. SAC).
-Consequently, starting from discrete SAC ($\DSAC$), we revisit the design of actor-critic methods in this setting.
+While Soft Actor-Critic ($\SAC$) is highly effective in continuous control, its discrete counterpart ($\DSAC$) performs poorly on challenging discrete-action domains such as Atari.
+Consequently, starting from $\DSAC$, we revisit the design of actor-critic methods in this setting.
 First, we determine that the coupling between the actor and critic entropy is the primary reason behind the poor performance of $\DSAC$.
-We demonstrate that by merely decoupling these components, $\DSAC$ can have comparable performance as $\DQN$.
-Motivated by this insight, we introduce a flexible off-policy actor-critic framework that subsumes $\DSAC$ as a special case.
-Our framework allows using an $m$-step Bellman operator for the critic update, and enables combining standard policy optimization methods with entropy regularization to instantiate the resulting actor objective.
-Theoretically, we prove that the proposed methods can guarantee convergence to the optimal regularized value function in the tabular setting.
-Empirically, we demonstrate that these methods can approach the performance of $\DQN$ on standard Atari games, and do so even without entropy regularization or explicit exploration.
+We demonstrate that by merely decoupling these components, $\DSAC$'s performance significantly improves.
+Motivated by this insight, we introduce a flexible off-policy actor-critic framework that subsumes $\DSAC$ as a special case and yields novel objectives.
+Our framework allows using an $m$-step Bellman operator for the critic update, and instantiates the actor objective by combining standard policy optimization methods with entropy regularization.
+Theoretically, we prove that the proposed methods can guarantee convergence to the optimal regularized value function in the tabular setting, generalizing the results in prior work.
+Empirically, we evaluate the proposed objectives on standard Atari games.
+Our ablations indicate that, unlike $\DSAC$, these objectives, including novel ones, perform robustly even without entropy regularization or explicit exploration mechanisms.